 - Potassium – 289mg

-Grains are staples in every culture but the type of grains consumed does vary.
-I love grains and eat quite a bit of them (I’m not a follower of any protein-only diet).
+Grains are staples in every culture but the type of grain varies.
 Common grains throughout the world include:

-Legumes are purportedly a good source of protein that is not animal-based.
-I’m not a big legume eater; I prefer meat and seafood.
-However, vegans come to know legumes intimately as it’s pretty much their only source of protein.
+Legumes are a good source of protein that is not animal-based.
 Common legumes include:

 - Kidney beans